Author’s Note (Listen to the Voiceover Above) ☝️

 He’s a nice looking young Portuguese man who drives an electric car and chain smokes through his anxiety.

-He has one sister in London, and one sister in Lisbon.
 He’s learning English so that he can visit his sister in London.

 He once gave us chocolates as a gift that melted in our hands during the car ride, and we dashed to the bathroom afterwards to wash, but we were touched by the thought.